triplem/NodeJS-IRC-Bot/README.md

     node bot.js --config=test

 The bot will now attempt to connect.
-Turn on debugging to see the incoming/outgoing packets.
+Raise the logLevel (see config/config.json) to see incoming/outgoing packets.
+We are using [winston](https://npmjs.org/package/winston) as a log framework, the log levels used right now are error, info and verbose (following the npm log levels).

 *** Originally written by [Michael Owens](http://www.michaelowens.nl).